Paula9292/DietFood---demo/README.md

 # Download

-To be able to use the project, please download git clone.
+To be able to use the project, please download git clone https://github.com/Paula9292/DietFood---demo.git

 If you want run this app by your code editor please start from index.htlm.